Macrometacorp/docs/docs/streams/kafka_on_gdn/kafkajs-client.md

 ### Producer

-To produce a message to a topic, we'll create a producer using our client:
+To produce a message to a topic, create a producer using our client:

 ```node
 const producer = kafka.producer()